 ALL STAR GAMES: 1955, 1975 WORLD SERIES: 1957, 1958, 1982

 County Stadium was the second baseball stadium built with public financing, two decades after Cleveland Stadium was built.
 It was also the first stadium that successfully lured a major league baseball franchise into moving from one city to another.
 It was ostensibly built for the minor league Brewers, but local sentiment was "brewing" to get a Major League franchise, half a century after the Brewers left town to become the St. Louis Browns.
-In March 1953 the Braves' owner Lou Perini suddenly announced that his team was going to move from Boston to Milwaukee, setting an MLB record for fastest franchise relocation.
+In March 1953 the Braves' owner Lou Perini suddenly announced that his team was going to move from Boston (Braves Field) to Milwaukee, setting an MLB record for fastest franchise relocation.
 The Braves quickly won the hearts of the city folk, setting major league attendance records for three consecutive years.
-The 1950s-era Braves had a superb veteran pitcher, Warren Spahn, and two young sluggers, Eddie Mathews and Hank Aaron.
-Not many people remember Mathews or Spahn, both of whom have passed away.
-Mathews racked up 512 lifetime home runs, tied with the Cubs' Ernie Banks in 14th place, while Spahn won 363 lifetime games, an achievement not even approximated since he retired at the end of the 1965 season.
 The Braves beat the Yankees in 1957 but lost in the rematch one year later.
-More than three decades passed before they made it back to the World Series again...
+More than three decades passed before they made it back to the World Series again.
+The 1950s-era Braves had two superb veteran pitchers, Warren Spahn and Lew Burdette; and two young sluggers, Eddie Mathews and Hank Aaron.
+Mathews racked up 512 lifetime home runs, tied with the Cubs' Ernie Banks, while Spahn won 363 lifetime games, an achievement not even approximated since he retired at the end of the 1965 season.
+Aaron went with the Braves to Atlanta, where he surpassed Babe Ruth's lifetime home run record, but returned to Milwaukee to play with the Brewers in 1975, finishing his career with 755 home runs.

 County Stadium was the third stadium in the "modern 20th century" class.
 That is, it had a curved grandstand behind home plate, with two straight wings forming an acute angle.
 Actually, however, it took many years before County Stadium took final shape.
 Like other "expandable" minor-to-major league stadiums of the 1950s era (Metropolitan Stadium in the Twin Cities, Municipal Stadium in Kansas City), County Stadium grew in fits and starts over the years.
 In 1953, when the Braves arrived, the grandstand extended only about 30 feet beyond third base and about 100 feet beyond first base.
 The original capacity was 36,011, but 8,000 of those seats were just temporary bleachers which were repositioned for football games.
 The cover of the very first issue of Sports Illustrated in 1954 showed Eddie Mathews at bat, with the original truncated upper deck of County Stadium behind first base.
 In 1954 the lower deck was extended to the right field corner, the temporary bleachers were repositioned, and during the summer two sections were added to both decks on the third base side.
 In 1955 a new fence was built across virtually the entire outfield, reducing the outfield dimensions by as much as 12 feet to short right and short left fields.
 The new fence was eight feet high, twice as high as the original fence, which remained in place for some reason; grass grew in the gap between the two fences.
 The permanent bleachers were installed in 1961, replacing a nice row of evergreen trees (known as "Perini's Woods") beyond center field.
 The outfield dimensions were nearly the same as before, and (except for the left field corner) remained constant for the rest of the stadium's lifetime.
 From 1961 until the 1974-1976 phased expansion, there was a picnic area along the third base side, just like in Kansas City.
 At some point during that era, a loudspeaker tower was installed behind the center field bleachers, followed thereafter by a giant "beer keg" and adjacent hut where "Bernie Brewer" waited for home runs to celebrate.